Xiahou Yuan: Battles around Hanzhong

 In 216, the Han imperial court awarded Xiahou Yuan with an additional 300 taxable households in his marquisate, bringing the total number to 800.
 Subsequently, Xiahou Yuan led an attack on the Di and Qiang tribes of Wudu (武都; in present-day Longnan, Gansu) at Xiabian (下辯), capturing over 100,000 hu (斛; a large unit of measurement) of grain.
 When Cao Cao led his forces to attack the warlord Zhang Lu in Hanzhong Commandery, Xiahou Yuan led all the military officers and nobles in Liang Province to meet Cao Cao at Xiu Village (休亭).
 The Qiang and tribal chieftains were fearful of Xiahou Yuan whenever they attended meetings with Cao Cao.

 Zhang Lu surrendered to Cao Cao after his defeat at the Battle of Yangping.
 Xiahou Yuan was appointed acting Protector-General (都護將軍) and was ordered to pacify Ba Commandery (巴郡) with the aid of Zhang He and Xu Huang.
 Cao Cao later returned to Ye (in present-day Handan, Hebei) and left Xiahou Yuan and others behind to defend the newly conquered Hanzhong Commandery.
 Xiahou Yuan was appointed General Who Attacks the West (征西將軍).

 In 217, Cao Cao's rival Liu Bei, who had taken over Yi Province (covering present-day Sichuan and Chongqing) in 215, launched a campaign to wrestle control of Hanzhong from Cao Cao.
 When Liu Bei's forces reached Yangping Pass (陽平關; in present-day Ningqiang County, Shaanxi), Xiahou Yuan led his men to resist the enemy and both sides were locked in a stalemate for nearly a year.

 One night in February or March 219, Liu Bei set fire to the barbed fences around Xiahou Yuan's camp, so Xiahou Yuan sent Zhang He to defend the eastern part of the camp while he personally led a lightly armed force to guard the south.
 Zhang He attacked Liu Bei when the latter taunted him, but he failed to overcome the enemy.
 Xiahou Yuan then sent a fraction of his own troops to help Zhang He.
 Liu Bei's general Huang Zhong launched a fierce assault on Xiahou Yuan even though his men had less battle experience than Xiahou Yuan's troops.
 Xiahou Yuan was killed in action.
+(Note: In his Zizhi Tongjian Kaoyi, Sima Guang indicated that for Tongjian, he used the accounts found in Liu Bei's (vol.32), Huang Zhong's (vol.36) and Fa Zheng's (vol.37) biographies in the Sanguozhi when recording Xiahou Yuan's death.)